pagkly/Zed/Investopedia3/Open-Market Transaction.md

 Open-Market Transaction
 ## What Is an Open-Market Transaction?

-An open-market transaction is an order placed by an [insider](https://www.investopedia.com/terms/i/insider.asp), after all of the appropriate documentation has been filed with the [Securities and Exchange Commission](https://www.investopedia.com/terms/s/sec.asp) (SEC), to buy or sell restricted securities openly on an exchange.
+An open-market transaction is an order placed by an [[insider]](https://www.investopedia.com/terms/i/insider.asp), after all of the appropriate documentation has been filed with the [[Securities and Exchange Commission]](https://www.investopedia.com/terms/s/sec.asp) (SEC), to buy or sell restricted securities openly on an exchange.

-An open-market transaction is a legal way for an individual with insider information of their company to trade securities without violating [insider trading](https://www.investopedia.com/terms/i/insidertrading.asp) laws.
+An open-market transaction is a legal way for an individual with insider information of their company to trade securities without violating [[insider trading]](https://www.investopedia.com/terms/i/insidertrading.asp) laws.

 ### Key Takeaways